Black Pepper BellaVitano

 Established in 1939 by Paolo Sartori, Sartori Cheese Company is a fourth generation family owned business based in Plymouth, Wisconsin.

-Primarily renowned for their production of hard and Italian style cheeses, the company sources milk from local, family owned farms within a close radius to their production facilities.
-The herd size at each farm averages 75 cows and many of the farms have worked with Sartori for multiple generations.
+Primarily renowned for the production of hard and Italian-style cheeses, the company sources milk from local, family owned farms within a close radius to the production facility, many of whom have worked with Sartori for multiple generations.
 The company also operates an incentive program that encourages each farm to produce the best quality milk possible.

 Each variety of cheese is matured for a different length of time.
 Every batch is tasted at regular intervals during this period and, when they are deemed ready, released for sale.